lhansford/manager-readme/README.md

 ## My work processes

+### Communication

+My preference is towards async communication that's as close to the context as possible.
+In general I prefer this order of communication:

+- Comments on Jira tickets/RFCs/Coda docs/Google docs
+- Comments on PRs (if outside the context of a code review, it's probably preferable to communicate via Jira)
+- Public Slack channels
+- Private Slack channels
+- Slack DM / email

 ### Calendars

 I keep my work calendar public, so you can check when I'm available and if my currently scheduled event is potentially interruptible.
 I like to time block work in my calendar for my own benefit, but these events are not set in stone, so I mark them as "free" so you can book me during that same time.